Goldan32/info2-hf/README.md

 # info2-hf
 The purpose of this project is passing a class, and practicing, nothing else!
+All similarities to real life are coincidences.
+I do not own any of the pictures used.

 Technologies, and programs used:
 * __HTML__ and __CSS__ to sty the pages, editor: __VSCode__.